AbdelrhmanSror/Linear-Regression-Prediction/Manual-Based-onLeastSQuareError/README.md

 ---

 Feel free to explore both implementations and choose the one that best suits your needs.
-If you have any questions or encounter any issues, don't hesitate to reach out to the project contributors.
+If you have any questions or encounter any issues, don't hesitate to reach out.
 ---